grover31/apps/dev/deluge/2.0.0/app-readme.md

-Deluge is a torrent download client
+Deluge App for TrueNAS SCALE
+This App is supplied by Grover131